wilas/vbkick/examples/README.md

  - lazy - run postinstall scripts "later" - after installing the OS.
  - injection - run postinstall scripts during kickstarting process in chroot environment (implemented inside the kickstart file),

 Of course you can also mix these methods.
-Postinstall process help answer for this question: What if the next OS release breaks something in my applications?

 Open Source mean freedom – enjoy that freedom and choose best solution for you.